Welcome To Our Lady of Loreto

 merchant who visualized it as a great city rivaling New York.

-John R. Pitkin bought a large plot of land in 1835 as a speculative
+John R. Pitkin bought a large plot of land in 1835 as a speculativ

 venture, and named it "East New York" under the belief that this